Bongani-4/Software-Development-and-Quality-Assurance/README.md

 # CMPG-323-Overview--35016752

 NODE!!
-This overview project cotains project 1 task.i should seperate them after marking.
+This overview project contains project 1 tasks,i should seperate them after marking.

 Project names and their repository that will be used: